 What is the purpose of refining your email list?
 It is primarily to get more of your audience to open your marketing emails.
 And that brings us to our next marketing metric – open rate.

-Open rate is the easiest KPI in email marketing metrics and is key to determining how well your emails are received.
+Open rate is the easiest KPI in email marketing metrics and is key to determining how well your emails are received from the number of emails you sent.
 The available rating monitors how many subscribers have opened your email.

 Open rates will give you insights into the effectiveness of the subject line.